albertattard/java-boot-camp/01 - Primer.md

     The list of releases is found at: [releases](https://gradle.org/releases/) page.

-    We can configure gradle's properties to be used by the project from this file, including the version of gradle.
-This ensures that everyone on the project make use of the same configuration (and version) of gradle.
+    We can configure Gradle's properties to be used by the project from this file, including the version of Gradle.
+This ensures that everyone on the project make use of the same configuration (and version) of Gradle.

 1. Open the `build.gradle` file